open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/README.md

 By default, the operation name attached to the spawn span will be the name of the method and no meta tags will be attached.

-You can use the the `operationName` and `tagsKV` attributes to customize your trace:
+You can use the `operationName` and `tagsKV` attributes to customize your trace:

 ```java
 @Trace(operationName="Before DB",tagsKV={"mytag","myvalue"})